russel-ra/zk-hangman/README.md

 # DISCLAIMER
 This is an MVP and as such has very little polish and missing features.
+See the potential improvements section below for ways in which this project could be made better.

 # zk-hangman
 Circuits and contracts for zk-hangman.